Release-Candidate/1-billion-row-challenge/README.md

 ### Parallel Version - Tracing

 At the end, we take a look at the trace of our go-routines.
-First, we have to enable trace output in the file:
+First, we have to enable trace output in the file, to write the trace data to `trace.prof`:

 ```go
 f, err := os.Create("trace.prof")